dji-sdk/Onboard-SDK/sample/commandline/README.md

-#Do not use this sample, this sample is not maintained for a long time
+#A completely revamped version of the command line sample is coming soon!

 #DJI Onboard SDK Command Line Sample

 ##Intro